HeyTomCat/ProgramLangs/langs/ama/spec2.0.md

 ### Memory
 This language uses a memory with 32 bit addresses, therefore 4294967296 memory cells, each containing 8 bit.
 All cells are initialized as 0.
 Memory can't be used unless allocated.
 ### Flag
 The flag is a 1 bit boolean value initialized as false.
+Can be set (True) and reset (False).
 ### Stack
 The stack is a stack of 32 bit values initialized as empty.
 ### I/O Streams